 Exceptions handling by cybersecurity experts can make the difference between security operations that provides robust threat detection, and one that is insufficient.
 If a company is experiencing an attack for the first time, the AI algorithm may encounter a scenario that it has never seen, and flag it as an exception.
 AI alone is not intelligent enough to then go find the necessary data, conduct the forensic analysis and make a determination of whether or not it is a threat.
 Today, assessing the potential of a threat and performing the thoughtful analysis can only be done by a human being.

-AWN CyberSOC with Hybrid AI combines the best of AI with expert CSEs, so that our customers get the best of both worlds.
-Combining human intelligence with machine learning creates a winning combination that allows CISOs to leverage AI for world-class security operations.
+The Arctic Wolf SOC-as-a-service with Hybrid AI combines the best of AI with security experts, so that our customers get the best of both worlds—which allows CISOs to leverage AI for world-class security operations.